LearnersGuild/guide/Game_Manual/Stats.md

 The amount that you contribute to a project determines a series of other stats, and also contains several sub-stats within.

+It can be hard to determine what constitutes _contribution_.
+Quantity of work produced?
+What about ideas?
+Hours engaged?

+Whenever you start working on a project, you should spend a little time with your team defining what contribution means and how you plan to measure it.
+Here are some guidelines to get you started:

+**What contribution is:**

+- Designing and planning project features
+- Actively building a critical feature of the project
+- Assisting other team members in completing project features
+- Resolving bugs and conflicts in the code

+**What contribution is NOT:**

+- Exploring tangential topics and ideas
+- Developing non-critical features of the project
+- Passively pairing / being an observer

 Within a given project, you have **actual** and **expected** contributions, as well as a **contribution gap**.

 To demonstrate how the various contribution stats are calculated, we'll use the following dataset in examples.